apetros/sps-cut/content/authors/s.-panagi/_index.md

 # List each interest with a dash
 interests:
-- Power system stability analysis
-- Stability analysis and control of non-linear dynamical systems
+- Power System Stability
+- Frequency Analysis
+- Active Distribution Network Planning
+- Massive Integration of RES, EVs and Heat Pumpus in ADN

 education:
   courses: